Is Sayulita expensive? I would say it is more expensive than its neighbor Puerto Vallarta but I wouldn’t deem it as more expensive than Tulum.

 Sayulita is a golf cart town.
 Since the streets are very narrow, golf carts (including ATVs, motorbikes, bicycles) are the main modes of transportation here.

-Golf cart rental starts at US$50 per day.
-You can also rent a car for US$30 per day but we must warn you: you will be very stressed with parking!
+Golf cart rental starts at $50 per day.
+You can also rent a car for $30 per day but we must warn you: you will be very stressed with parking!

-If you need cheap transportation from Puerto Vallarta Airport to Sayulita and back, you can support our local driver that only charges US$55 per ride.
+If you need cheap transportation from Puerto Vallarta Airport to Sayulita and back, you can support our local driver who only charges $69 per ride.

 Another good thing is that there are lots of free things to do in Sayulita.
-Going to all 4 beaches within Sayulita does not cost anything and is often a tourist’s favorite.
+Going to all beaches within Sayulita does not cost anything and is often a touristโs favorite.

-If you are a surfer and you want to rent a board, they range from US$20 – US$30 per day.
+If you are a surfer and you want to rent a board, they range from $20 โ $30 per day.
+If you want a surfing guide with transportation, it can go up to $99 per person.

 You can get a discount if you rent them for days!
-Other tours like the Monkey Mountain hike or visiting the Marietas Islands start at US$100.
+Other tours like the Monkey Mountain hike or visiting the Marietas Islands start at $100.

 They are people who are building their business on their own and we supported them by creating free marketing materials for their business.